mdancho84/mdancho84.github.io/_posts/2019-05-23-how-to-become-a-fiancial-data-scientist.md

 Don't believe me?
 Here's an expert application that I built that can easily result in _multi-million-dollar-per-year savings_.

-# A Real-World Example: Assisting an asset manager's tactical investment allocation
+# 5. Case Study (Finance): Assisting an asset manager's tactical investment allocation

 The only way to make a difference is by understanding the people you seek to help.